 How Does Facial Recognition Work?

 The successful implementation of a face recognition or face detection app requires a clear understanding of its underlying workflow.
 An app with face recognition detects facial features called facial signatures (users’ eyes’ precise location, scars, or other facial differences) from a photograph or video and then compares the information stored in a database of known faces to find an accurate match.
-However, facial technology or face recognition apps don’t rely on a massive database of photos to establish an individual’s identity.
+However, facial technology or face recognition apps do not rely on a massive database of photos to establish an individual’s identity.

 What it does is that it simply identifies and recognizes one person as the sole owner of a particular device while limiting access to others.
 In addition, at its essence, facial recognition technology leverages computer vision, a domain within AI that focuses on training machines to understand and interpret visual information much like humans do.
 Sometimes, these systems may also calculate an accuracy score or provide alternatives.